vipul2802/o365hq.com/content/blog/Email collaboration in Office 365.md

 **Who uses?**

-Users who want a collaboration workspace for their group messages, files, and calendar that is integrated with the Office 365 services they already use (Outlook Web App, OneDrive for Business).
+Users who want a collaboration workspace for their group messages, files, and calendar that is integrated with the Microsoft 365 services they already use (Outlook Web App, OneDrive for Business).

 Users who need to send email to a group of recipients with a common